Glycine: As a neurotransmitter

+As a toxin conjugation agent

+Glycine conjugation pathway has not been fully investigated.
+Glycine is thought to be a hepatic detoxifier of a number endogenous and xenobiotic organic acids.
+Bile acids are normally conjugated to glycine in order to increase their solubility in water.

+The human body rapidly clears sodium benzoate by combining it with glycine to form hippuric acid which is then excreted.
+The metabolic pathway for this begins with the conversion of benzoate by butyrate-CoA ligase into an intermediate product, benzoyl-CoA, which is then metabolized by glycine N-acyltransferase into hippuric acid.

 Uses

-In the US, glycine is typically sold in two grades: United States Pharmacopeia (“USP”), and technical grade.
+In the US, glycine is typically sold in two grades: United States Pharmacopeia ("USP"), and technical grade.
 USP grade sales account for approximately 80 to 85 percent of the U.S. market for glycine.
 If purity greater than the USP standard is needed, for example for intravenous injections, a more expensive pharmaceutical grade glycine can be used.
 Technical grade glycine, which may or may not meet USP grade standards, is sold at a lower price for use in industrial applications, e.g., as an agent in metal complexing and finishing.

 Animal and human foods

 Glycine is not widely used in foods for its nutritional value, except in infusions.
-Instead glycine's role in food chemistry is as a flavorant.
+Instead, glycine's role in food chemistry is as a flavorant.
 It is mildly sweet, and it counters the aftertaste of saccharine.
 It also has preservative properties, perhaps owing to its complexation to metal ions.
 Metal glycinate complexes, e.g. copper(II) glycinate are used as supplements for animal feeds.